RadW2020/radw2020.github.io/_posts/2025-11-14-BitfiTech Exchange Descentralizado.md

 Utility modules provide cross-cutting concerns like configuration management, logging, and vector clock operations.
 Separating the vector clock logic into its own module made it easier to test and reason about independently from the rest of the system.

-The test suite covers multiple scenarios including peer discovery in various network conditions, order propagation across the network, edge cases in the matching algorithm, fault handling and automatic reconnection, and orderbook synchronization between nodes.
-Running the tests with coverage reporting helped identify areas that needed additional test cases.

 ## Security Considerations and Current Limitations

-The current implementation includes basic security measures like peer verification through a handshake protocol, validation of message schemas to reject malformed data, rate limiting to prevent spam attacks, and fault isolation to prevent one misbehaving peer from affecting others.

-However, this is fundamentally a permissionless network where any node can join.
-For a production deployment, several additional security layers would be necessary.
-All communications should be encrypted using TLS to prevent eavesdropping and man-in-the-middle attacks.
-Messages should be cryptographically signed so recipients can verify their authenticity.
-Byzantine fault tolerance mechanisms would protect against actively malicious nodes that try to manipulate the orderbook or matching results.
-Access control through whitelisting or cryptographic identity verification would prevent unauthorized nodes from joining the network.

 I built this primarily as a learning platform for exploring distributed systems concepts, not as production-ready financial infrastructure.
 The educational value comes from understanding how these components fit together and seeing them operate in a functioning system.